Moms get burnt out fast! Here are some ways to refresh, de-stress, and avoid the burnout of motherhood!

 Go visit with friends for the day.
 Your children are occupied and you can be encouraged chatting with another mom!

 When I was a little girl, getting new socks and underwear was such a big deal!
 Try to find that same excitement in the little things you might need to purchase.
-You don’t have to spend $100 on a new dress to get excited. 🙂
+You don’t have to spend $100 on a new dress to enjoy these moments! 🙂

-These little breaks from the routine are refreshing, and there should not be guilt connected with them!
+These little breaks from the routine are refreshing, and you shouldn’t feel guilty over them!